musimab/SeriportDataVisualization/Readme.md

 An user interface has been created for sending and receiving data from the serial port.
 Thanks to this interface, visualization of the read data is provided in real time.

+Using a multi-threaded structure, data exchange was developed on a worker.
+This makes the ui more resistant to freezes

 ## PyQT SeriPort Data Visualization